Elementary and Secondary Education Act & Libraries

 - ESEA provides federal funding for K-12 education programs and was last reauthorized in 2001 by the No Child Left Behind Act (NCLB).
 In general, the reauthorization of ESEA will determine federal education policy for the coming decade; that is why it is critical that dedicated funding for effective school library programs be included in this legislation.

-- The Senate Health, Education, Labor, & Pensions (HELP) Committee is considering a bill in early 2015.
-It is currently insufficient for school libraries.
+- The Senate Health, Education, Labor, & Pensions (HELP) Committee is considering a bill in 2015.

 - An effective school library program provides students with more than just books selected to hone readers’ developing skills and to instill a love of reading.
 While reading and books are mainstays of the school library program, today’s effective school library programs are also sophisticated learning environments that provide the education and necessary skills to succeed in college and the workplace.